libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 ```
 but in Open edX there are several other ways to do this, i.e. using the
 i18n suite mentioned before.
-Afterwards, this message files have to be seen by Django in order to be
+Afterwards, these message files have to be seen by Django in order to be
 correctly applied.
 The order of the search is the following: